vutung3196/vutung3196/README.md

 - 💬 Ask me about backend software development
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tung-vu-a2064866/)
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I know how to do moon-walk 🕺
+- ⚡ Fun fact: I know how to moon-walk 🕺, I'm trying not to get angry with anyone from now on.
 <!--
 **vutung3196/vutung3196** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.